Find out about our COVID-19 quick response grants for businesses.

 The 2021/2022 Community Grant Program is expected to open for submission closer to the end of this financial year.
 All previous community grant applicants will be notified when the program is released for submissions.
 If you are a new applicant and wish to be notified on the opening of the 2021/2022 Community Grant Program please send your details to firstname.lastname@example.org.

 1. Read the eligibility criteria.

-- provide a program that takes place in Stonnington and directly benefits Stonnington residents
+- provide the program in Stonnington and directly help its residents

 - have an Australian Business Number (ABN)

-- be not-for-profit, charity or incorporated association (if under auspice, funds will be paid to the auspice organisation to administer)
+- be a not-for-profit, charity or incorporated association (if you're auspiced, we pay the funds to the auspice organisation to manage)